 Linda Besner, author of Feel Happier in Nine Seconds, opened a fascinating essay in The Globe and Mail last summer with this vignette:

 Near midnight on July 7, 2017, one of the worst disasters in aviation history – in which Air Canada Flight 759, carrying 135 passengers and five crew, missed its runway on the descent into San Francisco International Airport and crashed into four passenger planes awaiting takeoff, killing or injuring more than 1,000 people – came within four metres of happening.

 Near tragedies happen a lot.
 According to an estimate in Besner’s essay, for every disaster that happens there are a hundred or more near-misses.

-Yet for all the near-misses, disasters do happen – everywhere, every day, and to all kinds of people.
-I have a front row seat to this kind of thing: I’ve been a pediatric emergency physician for the last fifteen years.
-Time and again I’ve witnessed kids and their families getting sucker-punched by critical illness and injury.
+Yet for all the near-misses, disasters happen – everywhere, every day, and to all kinds of people.
+I have a front row seat to this kind of thing.
+I’ve been a pediatric emergency physician for the last fifteen years.
+Time and again I’ve cared for kids and families sucker-punched by critical illness and injury.

 It can be difficult to bounce back, to regain one’s equilibrium, in the months and years following sudden calamity.
-It’s easy to get lost in the weeds of regret; to fruitlessly wander the barren landscape of “if only”.
+It’s easy to get lost in the weeds of regret, to wander the desolate landscape of “if only”.